Graham rides again!

 Well done Graham, we are very proud of you and can’t wait to hear the next update!
 Let’s support this amazing man – please send him a message and donate here

-Below, you can see the route and updates from Graham over the next 7 days.
+Below is the route and further updates from Graham over the 7 days.

 Day two: “Another hot day made easier with a gentle breeze coming off the Solway Firth and more favourable contours.
 Following mainly B roads and gentle cycle tracks we navigated through places like Whitehaven and Maryport, having stopped for a coffee and ‘photo op’ at The Pantry in Parton.
 The support team kept up our morale with timely arrivals at designated meeting points (home-made cake as well as water).